Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 ## Get Started

-Create a file called '.env'
+Create a file called '.env' *(important: Make sure to use a code editor such as Geany (Mac OS) or Notepad++ (Windows) to create this file!
+Standard text editors and file browsers won't let you save this correctly.)*

 Put in the following content: